-The image above is the light reflecting off the Federal Reserve building in downtown Richmond, VA, being reflected in the James River.
-The motion of the water has been frozen by a relatively fast shutter speed, rendering the building’s reflection as a collection of dots distributed across the water.
-Photographic pointillism, to coin a phrase.
+The image above is sunlight light bouncing off the Federal Reserve building in downtown Richmond, VA, and reflecting in the James River.
+The motion of the water has been frozen by a relatively fast shutter speed, rendering the building’s reflection a collection of dots distributed across the water.
+Photographic Pointillism, to coin a phrase.

 I’ve posted another version of this image earlier (here) using a longer shutter speed to blur out the individual points making up the reflection as the water moves past, but I’m rather fond of this version as well.
 I like the texture and the fact that the faster shutter speed, while creating an entirely different look to the image, still retains the abstract characteristics.

 Reserved II was created using a Nikon D800 and a Nikkor 80-400 mm zoom lens.
 The exposure was 1/125th sec @ f/5.6, ISO 100.